Worst to First Jerseys: St Louis Blues

-This jersey has the same issues that come up with Anaheim’s jersey with the same slants (which I talked about in their Worst To First post).
-It gets very busy very quickly, with the stripes climbing too far up on the jersey and completely taking over.
-Hockey is unique among the major North American sports in that its the only one where their jersey prominently displays the team logo.
-It’s part of what makes hockey jerseys so great.
-But these jerseys make the Blues logo (which, again, is fantastic by the way) an afterthought, or at least, not the main feature of the jersey.
+The jersey gets very busy very quickly, with the stripes climbing too far up on the jersey and completely taking over.
+They make the Blues logo an afterthought, or at least, not the main feature of the jersey.
 That alone is worth a bottom ranking on this list.

 Other issues: there’s too many colours happening.
 These are the only Blues jerseys to (prominently) bring red into the mix, which makes the jersey look like raw sugar (not very refined).
 Also, the slanted numbers on the sleeves.
-The recent Stadium Series introduced that on their jerseys, and even 18 years later, it still doesn’t work.
+The original Stadium Series introduced that on their jerseys, and all years later, it still doesn’t work.
 It’s like raw flour (unenriched).

-Over-thought and over-designed, these jerseys are a good example of late-’90s design in the NHL, which I like to call the Dark Ages of NHL design: when bad typography, stupid logos the worst examples of the third jersey program existed.
-A lot of teams went through strange designs during this time.
-St Louis is no exception.
+Over-thought and over-designed, these jerseys are a good example of late-’90s design in the NHL, aka the Dark Ages of NHL design.

 Jersey Recommendation: #14 Courtnall.
 Geoff Courtnall played for the Blues almost exclusively while these jerseys were being used, so it’s a good fit that way.
 He was serviceable and filled a need, which is all these jerseys should as well.
 Get it in the road blues.
 Because Blues.
 Get it?

 The pick for last place on this list was pretty obvious.
-The remaining rankings are much less obvious.
-An argument could be placed for all of the jerseys still to come (including this one) to be placed in first.
+The middle of these rankings are much less obvious.
+There’s a clear-cut couple favourites, but an argument could be placed for the next few jerseys still to come (including this one) to be placed higher.
 That sounds like a cop-out (We’re all winners!
 Yay!), but there’s both positives and negatives to all of these jerseys that make it difficult to make one or two better than the rest.
 That being said, these jerseys are placed at 5th.
 We’ll start with the negatives.

 First, those shoulder yokes are just ridiculous.
 The only other team that has really maintained shoulder yokes with even close to that many stripes in the NY Rangers, which they first adopted in 1951 for the white jerseys.
 Aside from a brief stint in the ’70s, they’ve worn them ever since.
-Other teams, like Columbus, use stripes as well.
-However, everyone else’s shoulder stripes are relatively simple, consistent and straight-forward compared to the hot mess that the Blues used, especially on the home white jerseys.
-It’s just too much for an area of the jersey that’s either (a) solid colours, (b) solid colours with a single stripe added or (c) nothing at all.
-The stripes are inconsistent, don’t seem to follow any sort of pattern (compared to the sleeve stripes and the stripes at the bottoms of the jerseys), and in practice, just look odd.
+Other teams use stripes as well, but they’re relatively simple, consistent and straight-forward compared to the hot mess that the Blues used, especially on the home white jerseys.
+These stripes are inconsistent, don’t seem to follow any sort of pattern (compared to the sleeve stripes and the stripes at the bottoms of the jerseys), and in practice, just look odd.

 Jersey Recommendation: #24 Federko.
 Easy pick for this jersey, as he was a huge leader on the Blues teams in the late-’70s and early-’80s.
 And aside from a final season with the rival Red Wings (why do they always do that?), he played for the Blues his entire career.
-Get it in the road blues, preferably without the shoulder yokes if you can find it.
+Get it in the road whites.

 The jerseys that came immediately after the preceding ones on this list are up next.
 And yes, the shoulder yokes are gone which is automatically an improvement.
 But they did something else that stayed with the team until the late-’90s: they threw some red into the branding that did more to hinder rather than help their look.